erizov/Professor/semester_2/lecture_08_structural_patterns/proxy/README.md

 ### Level 4: Real-World Application (Expert)

-10. Design a system that uses Proxy to solve a production problem
+10. Design a system that uses Proxy to solve a production issue
 11. Create unit tests with 100% code coverage for Proxy
 12. Write a technical blog post explaining Proxy to beginners

 ## Real-World Applications

-- **Enterprise Applications**: Proxy is used in production systems
+- **Enterprise Applications**: Proxy is employed in production systems
 - **Capability Optimization**: Applied to improve structure efficiency
-- **System Design**: Integral part of scalable architecture patterns
+- **Structure Design**: Integral part of scalable architecture patterns

 ## Common Misconceptions